TL;DR

 - The Event: David suffers a serious fall from a ladder, resulting in a complex back injury.
 He is told he won't be able to do physical work for at least 18 months.

-- The Payout: After his 1-month deferment period, his IP policy starts paying him £2,500 every month, tax-free.
+- The claim payment (illustrative): After his 1-month deferment period, his IP policy starts paying him £2,500 every month, potentially tax-efficient.

 - The Impact: This income allows his family to keep up with the mortgage and bills.
 It prevents him from having to dip into their savings or sell his van.
 It gives him the time to attend physiotherapy and rehabilitation sessions without the pressure of having to return to work too early and risk further injury.